 These widespread abuses are the driving forces behind the new regulation.
 EOBRs will automatically track a truck driver’s hours, preventing these abuses.

 If you have been injured by a truck driver on the road, contact a qualified personal injury attorney immediately.
 You may be eligible to receive compensation for your injuries, lost wages, and pain and suffering.
 A lawyer can advise you of your rights and help you file a claim.
-We are available at 1-866-680-4LAW 24/7.
-You may also fill out our online form located at the top of the page and we will contact you shortly.
-We respect your privacy and will keep all your information confidential.
+We are available at 407-835-8968 or fill out the online form located on our website.